family dispute arbitration in Saint George, Georgia 31562

 Arbitration Battle Over Family Farm Sparks Tense Resolution in Saint George, Georgia

-Background: Henry Carter had owned the family farm for more than 40 years, steadily building it into a small but thriving blueberry and pecan orchard.
+Background: the claimant had owned the family farm for more than 40 years, steadily building it into a small but thriving blueberry and pecan orchard.
 Prior to his death, Henry verbally expressed his wish that the farm remain within the family.
 However, no formal will was left behind.
 Emily, the older sister and local schoolteacher, had been managing the farm’s finances for five years, while James, a construction worker who lived out of state, returned home expecting an equal share.

 The Stakes: James demanded a buyout of $150,000 for his half interest, claiming the farm’s market value had risen sharply.
 Emily countered with an appraisal of $95,000, highlighting the operational costs and recent losses due to an unexpected drought.